Mixing Helpfulness and Humor Since 2005

 Allegiant Air Tip of the Day

-You may or may not have heard of Allegiant Air, the bare bones/dirt cheep/nickle-and-dime-you airline.
-They can be a great inexpensive way to fly, but you'll end up paying a bit more then the $29 advertised.
-There are many fees and optional add-ons, but these tips can help you keep what you pay, still dirt cheap.
+Allegiant Air can be an inexpensive way to fly, plus they flight from smaller airports which can make it convenient if you don't live in a large city, but you'll end up paying a bit more then advertised.
+There are many fees and optional add-ons, but these tips and tricks can help you keep what you pay still dirt cheap.

 Avoid Fees